 The Allure of International Romance: Why It’s So Captivating

 There is an undeniable attraction to falling for someone from a different country.
-In my work, I’ve advised many couples who are attracted to the unique and meaningful aspects of cultural differences.
+In my work, I’ve advised many couples who are attracted to the special and meaningful aspects of intercultural differences.
 According to a 2023 study, 67% of intercultural couples experience increased relationship satisfaction from the continuous learning and growth in their relationship.

 Why does this happen?
 For one, it’s the thrill of discovery.
-“I’ve had clients tell me, ‘Every day feels like an adventure because I’m learning something new about my partner’s world,’” I often share in sessions.
-Whether it’s savoring a spicy Korean kimchi stew or mastering a Ukrainian toast, these small acts weave a tapestry of connection that’s hard to replicate in a same-culture romance.
+“I’ve had clients tell me, ‘Every day feels like an adventure because I’m learning something new about my partner’s world.’”
+I often share in sessions.
+Whether it’s savoring a spicy Korean kimchi stew or mastering a Ukrainian toast, these small acts weave bonds that’s hard to replicate in a same-culture romance.

 Here’s what makes it so appealing:

-- Passion for Growth: Couples who embrace differences often grow faster emotionally.
+• Passion for Growth: Couples who accept differences often grow faster emotionally.

 But let’s not sugarcoat it—there’s a flip side.